uptane/uptane.github.io/README.md

 # Jekyll website

-TUF's project website is created with [Jekyll](https://jekyllrb.com) and extends the [GitHub pages slate theme](https://github.com/pages-themes/slate).
+Uptane's project website is created with [Jekyll](https://jekyllrb.com) and extends the [GitHub pages slate theme](https://github.com/pages-themes/slate).

 The site is available at [theupdateframework.com](https://theupdateframework.com)